 All vessels should be operated at a speed that allows time and distance to take necessary action to avoid a collision.
 Obviously, different conditions and levels of expertise will warrant different speeds.
-Certain areas of Connecticut enforce local speed limits.
+Certain areas enforce local speed limits.
 Check with your local boating authority before heading out on the water to determine speed limits (if any) in your area.

 TO DETERMINE A 'SAFE SPEED' FOR YOUR BOAT, TAKE INTO ACCOUNT THE FOLLOWING FACTORS: